 17 Apr 3 Best WordPress security plugins -2018 list

-There are many security plugins available for WordPress, some are free and some premium or freemium. it helps you increase the security of WordPress site with some proven techniques and encryptions.
+There are many security plugins available for WordPress, some are free and some premium or freemium.
+It helps you increase the security of the WordPress site with some proven techniques and encryptions.

-You can use a plugin to get alerted at which point the site is getting compromised or having a weak point that needs improvement. you need to setup things one time and it will run optimizing your choice of security.
+You can use a plugin to get alerted at which point the site is getting compromised or having a weak point that needs improvement.
+Just you need to set up things one time and it will run optimizing your choice of security.
 We are using the same plugin on our website and found it very easy and useful once some setup work is done.

-The premium plugin cost you $99 per year for a single key and you can have multiple site license as per your needs. it is a no-cheap plugin but provides value for the price and you should invest this amount in the security of your blog/site if it is getting hacked or infected by malware attacks.
+The premium plugin cost you $99 per year for a single key and you can have multiple site license as per your needs.
+It is a no-cheap plugin but provides value for the price.
+You should invest this amount in the security of your blog/site if it is getting hacked or infected by malware attacks.

 2. BulletProof Security (BPS)

 BulletProof Security is another popular security plugin that provides advanced security protection features including firewall security, database protection, login security and many more.
-BPS provides a very easy user interface with four click setup. just install, active and you have done! it will handle rest of work.
+BPS provides a very easy user interface with four click setup.
+Just install, active and you have done!
+It will handle the rest of the work.

 You will get built-in file manager for htaccess and default caching for optimized website performance.
 BPS protects your WordPress site from various vulnerabilities including XSS, RFI, CRLF, Base64, SQL injection, Code injection and many other.

-you will get free as well as a premium version of this plugin. pro version comes with some extra advanced features although free version also provides enough basic protection.
+You will get free as well as a premium version of this plugin.
+The pro version comes with some extra advanced features although free version also provides enough basic protection.